Guide to Aperture in Photography

 We talk about aperture in photography using something called ‘f-numbers’ or ‘f-stops’.

-Photographers may say, “what’s your aperture?”, or “what aperture are you shooting at”, but the reply would usually be the letter “f” followed by a number.
+You might have heard a photographer ask, “what’s your aperture?”, or “what aperture are you shooting at”, and the reply would usually be the letter “f” followed by a number.

-I’ve been a pro photographer for 5 years now and still can’t recite them…
+I’ve been a pro photographer for several years now and still can’t recite them…

 All you need to know is this: